Batchelor Cornerflow Example#

 *********** profiling figure in output/batchelor_scaling_iterative_ns.png

-If sufficient computational resources are available when running this notebook (unlikely during website generation) this should show that a substantial reduction in the cost of our solution while maintaining reasonable scaling (“speed up”) at this problem size.
-For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.5 generated on a dedicated machine using a local conda installation of the software.
+If sufficient computational resources are available when running this notebook (unlikely during website generation) this should show a substantial reduction in the cost of our solution while maintaining reasonable scaling (“speed up”) at this problem size.
+For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.5 generated on a dedicated machine with a local conda installation of the software.

 Figure 2.4.5 Scaling results for a direct solver using a MATNEST matrix with ne = 256, p = 1 averaged over number = 10 calculations using a local conda installation of the software on a dedicated machine.